aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/_index.md

 aliases:
   - /java/how-to-use-advanced-mail-merge-features/
 type: docs
-description: "Aspose.Words for Java provides some advanced mail merge features that allow you to perform further mail merge customization.
-For example, obtaining information about template structure, setting rules, cleaning up after a mail merge operation, and others."
+description: "Aspose.Words for Java provides some advanced Mail Merge features that allow you to perform further Mail Merge customization.
+For example, obtaining information about template structure, setting rules, cleaning up after a Mail Merge operation, and others."
-keywords: "use advanced mail merge features java, mail merge java"
+keywords: "use advanced Mail Merge features java, Mail Merge java"
 weight: 50
 url: /java/advanced-mail-merge-features/
 timestamp: 2024-01-27-14-07-04
 ---

-Aspose.Words provides some additional mail merge properties and methods that allow you to perform further customization of the mail merge process either in simple mail merge or mail merge with regions.
+Aspose.Words provides some additional Mail Merge properties and methods that allow you to perform further customization of the Mail Merge process either in simple Mail Merge or Mail Merge with regions.

-Advanced mail merge features include, but are not limited to, obtaining information about template structure before performing a mail merge operation, setting rules for a mail merge operation, and cleaning up during a mail merge operation.
+Advanced Mail Merge features include, but are not limited to, obtaining information about template structure before performing a Mail Merge operation, setting rules for a Mail Merge operation, and cleaning up during a Mail Merge operation.
 This article will cover only a few properties and examples to show you how to use advanced features.

 ## Set Rules for Mail Merge Operations

 Adding rules to your template allows you to make the workflow process more effective and flexible.
-Using mail merge rules, you can set up content that can be changed quickly and avoid the need to generate multiple documents.
+Using Mail Merge rules, you can set up content that can be changed quickly and avoid the need to generate multiple documents.

-Aspose.Words allows you to customize the mail merge based on rules that run when you perform the mail merge operation and control merging information.
+Aspose.Words allows you to customize the Mail Merge based on rules that run when you perform the Mail Merge operation and control merging information.
 For example, when you create an email or a letter to send to all of your customers.
 You can set up a rule so that the letter could contain various data based on the different values in certain fields of your data source.

-Take a look at some mail merge rules that you can implement.
+Take a look at some Mail Merge rules that you can implement.

 ### Implement Next field to Merge Data Records in Current Document